nihalpandey4/Broad-Stream/README.md

 After executing above commands your client side React App is running at localhost:3000.
 API server is running at localhost:3001.
 And RTMP server is running on port 8000.

 4. Now go to localhost:3000 using any browser to access this application.

+5. For starting a stream

+* Create Stream by entering Title and Description
+* Now start OBS Studio.
+Go to Settings > Stream
+* Choose service as custom, server = rtmp://localhost/live, and stream key as shown in the application and click ok.
+* Now click on "Start Streaming" to start your stream.

 <hr>